 How are MVRs used?

-At HiRoad, we look at Motor Vehicle Reports to evaluate the risk of taking on a new policyholder and/or the risk of keeping an existing policyholder.
+At HiRoad, we look at MVRs to evaluate the risk of taking on a new policyholder and/or the risk of keeping an existing policyholder.
 We evaluate your MVR when you complete a quote for auto insurance.
 We’ll also check the MVR on any drivers that you add to a quote or an existing policy.

 We may look at your MVR on an “as needed” basis.
 This will ensure that you and all the drivers on your policy remain eligible for HiRoad insurance.
 For example, if we receive an updated driver's license number, we may check your MVR to make sure the license is active and there is no new MVR activity on the report.
 We may also review your MVR if you had a recent claim.
 This will tell us if your license is valid and there are no new moving violations, which can impact eligibility.